Makstuff/MinimalistCalorieCounter/README.md

 - the [App content](https://github.com/Makstuff/MinimalistCalorieCounter/blob/86285a07f2e8d764a30f6240634d18be67476d6b/app/src/main/res/values/strings.xml) and
 - the [Starting Database](https://github.com/Makstuff/MinimalistCalorieCounter/blob/1b401b534dda54ebaec0f2cc5db30fb2c8f58ef1/app/src/main/res/raw/database.csv).

 I'd guess for someone who's a little familiar with the app already, it would take around 1h overall.
-If you are willing to help out, you can either submit a pull-request or open an issue on here on Github, or just message me at makstuff@use.startmail.com.
+If you are willing to help out, you can either submit a pull-request or just open an issue on here on Github.

 [Buy me a coffee.](https://www.buymeacoffee.com/makstuff)